robotframework/robotframework/doc/userguide/src/Appendices/EvaluatingExpressions.rst

 Evaluating expressions
 ======================

-Constructs such as if expressions and inline evaluation and several BuiltIn keywords, accept an expression that is evaluated in Python.
+Constructs such as if expressions and inline Python evaluation and several BuiltIn keywords, accept an expression that is evaluated in Python.